ProcStack/procstack.github.io/README.md

 ##

+If you're running Windows, you'll need to have - `Desktop development with C++` for visual studio
+<br/>Or run `npm i -g windows-build-tools` to support the `package.json` node modules safe install.

+##

 #### Note about `pxlNav` -<br/>&nbsp;&nbsp;&nbsp;&nbsp;*November 16th, 2023*

 I decided to release the `pxlNav` framework for `three.js` I wrote for use in the virtual event website `Antib0dy.club`,